Auckland (FS2)

 PSED and RE

-We will also continue to have circle times which will explore how to reflect on who we are and our achievements.
-As a link to our worship theme we will discuss what humility means which will give the children an opportunity to recognise and celebrate their own actions.
+We will also continue to have circle times which will explore how to reflect on the person we are and our achievements.
+We will discuss what feeling proud means which will give the children an opportunity to recognise their own achievements.
 This will encourage and support their skills of personal reflection and talking about themselves in a positive way.

 The children will be